MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v1.6.1/Get-AzureVNetConnection.md

 ```

 ## DESCRIPTION
-The **Get-AzureVNetConnection** cmdlet returns an object that specifies all active virtual private network (VPN) connections to an azure_2 virtual network.
+The **Get-AzureVNetConnection** cmdlet returns an object that specifies all active virtual private network (VPN) connections to an Azure virtual network.
 VPN connections include cross premises site-to-site VPNs and virtual network to virtual network connections.

 ## EXAMPLES